 LinkedIn polls are a great way to drive engagement and spark conversations with your LinkedIn audience.
 While there's been no official announcement to this effect, LinkedIn trainers and social media agencies can easily demonstrate that LinkedIn's algorithm now highly favours LinkedIn Polls in the homepage feed.
 That means they can be an invaluable tool for businesses that want to raise their profile and generate more leads and enquiries from their LinkedIn presence.

 LinkedIn polls allow you to undertake simple market research on the platform - and provide a great way you can interact with prospects without having to resort to using pushy sales tactics or spammy marketing content.
-With a little bit of strategy and creativity, you can use LinkedIn polls as a powerful tool for sparking conversations and generating client enquiries, while also being of value to people in your market.
+With a little bit of strategy and creativity, you can create a poll that will be a powerful tool for sparking conversations and generating client enquiries, while also being of value to the LinkedIn community.

 LinkedIn polls are a type of post where you can ask people for their opinion or market feedback.
 LinkedIn shows LinkedIn polls more frequently in the feed than other types of posts, like photos and videos or blog shares.
 So they offer the potential of getting significant visibility for you and your brand - but also the potential to tarnish your reputation if used in a spammy way.

-LinkedIn polls are inserted into a regular LinkedIn post and allow you to ask a simple two-line question and then offer people up to 4 multiple choice responses to that question.
-Your poll can run for up to 2 weeks - and you can specify the desired duration when you create your poll.
+LinkedIn polls are inserted into a regular LinkedIn post and allow you to ask a simple two-line question and then offer people up to 4 multiple choice poll response options to that question.
+Your LinkedIn poll can run for up to 2 weeks - and you can specify the desired duration when you create your poll.

 LinkedIn polls can be used to collect market feedback, tap into sentiments about things happening in your market, seek input on new services you are thinking of providing - to name just a few of their uses.
 LinkedIn polls can help businesses learn more about their customers' and prospects' needs.
 They can also be used to showcase your area of specialism, by collecting data and insights that will be useful to others in your market.